tj-wells/coti-docker-method/README.md

 ### Optional Variables

 Adding a `VERSION` variable to your `.env` file allows you to specify which version of the Coti node to run.
-If the VERSION is not specified, Docker will automatically use the latest version.
+If the `VERSION` is not specified, Docker will automatically use the latest version.
 The version variable should be set as

 ```.env
 VERSION="X.Y.Z"
 ```

+where X.Y.Z is a valid version number.
 A list of the available versions can be found on [Dockerhub](https://hub.docker.com/r/atomnode/coti-node/tags).
-If the version is not specified, Docker will use the latest available release.
+If the version is not specified, Docker will automatically use the latest available release.

 # 🏃 Run Your Node